-Mythology also describes Vritra, the asura leader who was a powerful serpent or dragon.
+Mythology also describes Vritra, the asura leader and powerful serpent/dragon.
 The Rg Veda explains that the god Indra faced the demon Vritra in a great battle and killed him with his thunderbolt (vajrayudha) which broke Vritra’s jaw.
 The Bhagava Purana’s version explains that Vritra was such a large snake/dragon that he covered everything, putting even the planets and stars at risk, so that everyone was afraid of him.
 Vritra gained the upper hand in battles with the devas.
 Indra could not defeat him by strength, but was counselled to ask for the bones of the sage Dadhichi.
 Dadhichi offered his bones to be fashioned into vajrayudha which allowed Indra to finally defeat and kill the great serpent Vritra.

-The Devil of the Hebrew Vedas: Beautiful Spirit becoming a Deadly Serpent
+The Devil of the Hebrew Vedas: Beautiful Spirit becoming Deadly Serpent

 The Hebrew Vedas also record that there is a powerful spirit who has set himself up as an adversary (Devil means ‘adversary’) of the Most High God.
 The Hebrew Vedas describe him as beautiful and intelligent, in the beginning created as a Deva.
 This description is given:

 “‘You were the seal of perfection,Ezekiel 28: 12b-15